VitaHEX-Games/HexFlow-Launcher/README.md

     ux0:/data/RetroFlow/ROMS/

+For PC Engine CD and TurboGrafx-CD RetroFlow will look for '.cue' files for these CD systems.
+Please make sure all the games are loose with the system's rom folder with .cue files.

 **Tip:**
 It's important that your roms are named using the no-intro file naming convention, e.g. "Game Name (USA)" , otherwise cover images won't be found.